alex/what-happens-when/README.rst

 * The HTTPD (HTTP Daemon) receives the request.
 * The server breaks down the request to the following parameters:
-   * HTTP Request Method (either GET, POST, HEAD, PUT and DELETE).
+   * HTTP Request Method (either GET, HEAD, POST, PUT, DELETE, CONNECT, OPTIONS and TRACE).
 In the case of a URL entered directly into the address bar, this will be GET.
    * Domain, in this case - google.com.
    * Requested path/page, in this case - / (as no specific path/page was
      requested, / is the default path).